 Deadline: April 1st

-The American Society of Travel Agents (ASTA) has the Joseph R. Stone Scholarship Fund to provide three $2,500 awards annually to full-time or part-time graduate students who are acquiring any master’s degree relevant to the travel, tourism, or hospitality profession.
-There aren’t any citizenship requirements, but successful applicants will be enrolled in a four-year university in the United States or Canada with a minimum overall GPA of 3.0.
+The American Society of Travel Agents sponsors the Joseph R. Stone Scholarship Fund.
+The fund provides three $2,500 awards to full-time or part-time graduate students.
+Students must be enrolled in a graduate school program relevant to travel, tourism, or hospitality.
+There aren’t any citizenship requirements.
+Applicants must be enrolled in a four-year university in the United States or Canada.
+They must maintain a 3.0 GPA.

 Contact